 Dairy is Good for my Planet

-Consumer research indicates that young shoppers, especially Millennial Moms and Gen Z, are seeking food choices that are sustainably produced.
-Wisconsin Dairy has thousands of farmers who make animal care, water quality and land care a priority - a story consumers want and need to hear.
+Consumer research indicates that consumers are seeking food choices that are sustainably produced.
+Wisconsin Dairy has thousands of farmers who prioritize animal care, water quality, and land care - a story consumers want and need to hear.